jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=enlistment-trace)`

 ## syntax of the operation to get the `datasources` `data-source` `exception-sorter-class-name`
-an `org.jboss.jca.adapters.jdbc.exceptionsorter` that provides an (`isexceptionfatalsqlexception`) method to validate if an exception should broadcast an error get the `datasources` `data-source` `exception-sorter-class-name` attribute.
+an `org.jboss.jca.adapters.jdbc.exceptionsorter` that provides an `isexceptionfatal(sqlexception`) method to validate if an exception should broadcast an error get the `datasources` `data-source` `exception-sorter-class-name` attribute.
 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=exception-sorter-class-name)`